John-Dag/cantio/README.md

 Features visual representations of your Spotify listening habits.
 A moveable player keeps track of the music you're currently playing.
 Built with React, Bootstrap, and Axios.

-See it in action: [Hosted on GitHub Pages](https://john-dag.github.io/cantio/)

 <img src="https://img.shields.io/github/stars/john-dag/Cantio?style=social">

 # Getting Started with Create React App